amcpoyle/amcpoyle.github.io/_posts/2023-10-10-450sx-rankings-ver0.markdown

 whenever this compilation is complete.

 **Results**

 ![ranking best](/images/450sx_ranking_ver0/450sx_ver0_rank_1.png)
 ![ranking best](/images/450sx_ranking_ver0/450sx_ver0_rank_2.png)
 ![ranking best](/images/450sx_ranking_ver0/450sx_ver0_rank_3.png)
 ![ranking best](/images/450sx_ranking_ver0/450sx_ver0_rank_4.png)

 And there is more, but here are the riders at the bottom of the rankings:

 ![ranking best](/images/450sx_ranking_ver0/450sx_ver0_rank_worst.png)

+**Comments About the Rankings**
+I think generally the rankings are pretty accurate to the commonly held beliefs of supercross fans, but there are always some generated rankings that are debateable.
+From the top 25, some potentially debateable rankings are the following:

+1. James Stewart ranked as the greatest 450SX rider ever.
+2. Dungey over Villopoto.
+3. Musquin over Roczen.
+4. Seely over Barcia

+### James Stewart: The Greatest 450SX Racer?